 So the collection of -inductive sets is totally ordered by inclusion of initial segments, making their union the maximal -inductive set (Lemma 1 below).
 Appending its strict upper bound , the chain is a larger -inductive set, contradiction.
 The proof is complete.

-The empty set is not an exception to Zorn's lemma, as the chain does not have an upper bound.
+The empty set (with its unique structure as preordered set) is not an exception to Zorn's lemma, as the chain does not have an upper bound.

 The proof above (does anyone know where it appears in the literature?) can be seen as an application of general recursion theory à la Paul Taylor’s book, which in turn is inspired in large part by Osius.
 In particular, initial segments are the same as -coalgebra maps between well-founded coalgebras, and the maximal constructed is a maximal attempt with respect to a partial algebra structure , following Taylor’s formulation of the recursion scheme.
 For a slightly different arrangement of the facts, one very commonly found in the literature, see the account of the Bourbaki-Witt theorem below.